Hotel Vis à Vis in Sestri Levante - Hotel review - Italy

 Our balcony in the room

 It was not simply driving up to the hotel to check in.
 The slope up to the reception was so steep that it was barely possible to hold the car door open to get out of the car.
-The hotel had a tiny parking lot at the top kullen (10 euros/night), which we reached by driving past the reception.
+The hotel had a tiny parking lot at the top of the hill (10 euros/night), which we reached by driving past reception.
 This was one of those times I was a little extra glad we rented a small car.
 We got one of the last spots, which luckily was one of the easier ones to park.

 We checked in and were given a small tour of the hotel by the receptionist.
 At the top of the hotel was a lovely rooftop bar, overlooking the two bays of Sestri Levante.
 There was also an outdoor swimming pool here at the top, which also had views over the whole city.
 Had it not been stormy that day, I would have liked to lay there with a book in a sun lounger.

-The hotel has an elevator that takes you from the top kullen, directly down to the old town's cozy little restaurants and shops.
+The hotel has an elevator that takes you from the top of the hill, directly down to the old town's cozy little restaurants and shops.
 There was only one problem when we were here.
 The elevator was broken.
 If you wanted to get down to town, the apostle horses were simply the case.
 OK for us "youngsters", but it was probably not popular with the hotel's older guests.

 Hotel Vis a Vis - Sestri Levante - Italy